 Foods rich in vitamin B6

 Vitamin B6 is found in a wide variety of foods.
 Hence, vitamin B6 deficiency is uncommon!
-Actually, women take about 1.5 mg and men 2 mg of vitamin B6 from food per day.
+Actually, it’s estimated that women get about 1.5 mg and men 2 mg of vitamin B6 from food a day.

 Common dietary sources of vitamin B6 are meat and fish.
-But, vegetarians and vegans can get enough vitamin B6 from diet, as well.
+But, vegetarians, vegans, and people who follow a plant-based diet can get more than enough vitamin B6 from food.

 |sunflower seeds||0.8||dried prunes||0.2|